 However, in later episodes, Medaka Box lies the smackdown and delivers some unexpected action that some of us may have not expected.
 Yes, it still falls under the common cliches and fan-service but at this point, who really cares?
 This is one of those series where you expect the unexpected from our cast, ours truly the Student Council.

-This series is something to keep an eye on (especially if you're into the comedy, shouen type genre) but NOT to hype over so stop handing out 9-10s like girl scout cookies (especially those who've read the manga beyond this point).
-Itt has its good but also the bad points.
+This series is something to keep an eye on (especially if you're into the comedy, shounen type genre) but NOT to hype over (especially for those who've read the manga beyond this point).
+It has its good but also the bad points.
 If you're a fan of comedy and entertainment, then this series is definitely for you.
 If not, then just sit back and watch this for the lulz.
 Later on though, you can expect Medaka lay some smackdown on those she sees as troublemakers to the academy.
 All in all, this is a busy series.
 Its first six episodes of half-stories may shun away viewers and make some hit that "drop" button.
 But if you can survive that, then you might be worth in for a little treat beyond the fan-service and cliches.
 If it's anything, this show does bring some entertainment especially in the middle of the week where you work your ass off at work or school.
-But hey, that's why we have anime like Medaka Box to kill reality. read more
+But hey, that's why we have anime like Medaka Box to kill reality.

 Oh the things this could have been.
 When one of my favorite manga became slated for an anime adaptation you can bet your ass I was jumping for joy, however the initial ecstasy was soon power-slammed into the ground and pissed on as time flew by.
 Penned by phenomenon known as Nisioisn, the Medaka Box manga started mediocre but eventually established itself as a wonderful clusterfuck combination of every genre known to man.
 The problem with the anime is that it didn't get past the mediocre part.